zio/zio/docs/overview/testing_effects.md

   code.provide(TestDatabase)
 ```

-The same code can work with either our production database module, or our test database module.
+Our application code can work with either our production database module, or the test database module.

 ## Next Steps